Why Did King Jeongjo Wait 15 Years? The Real History Behind The Red Sleeve

 The romantic reading of The Red Sleeve focuses on Jeongjo's love for Deok-im.
 The historical reading adds a layer that the romance alone doesn't fully explain: Jeongjo was one of the loneliest people in Joseon Korea.

 He watched his father die when he was a child — killed by political enemies in a manner so brutal that the event defined the rest of his life.
 He grew up in a court where assassination was a genuine possibility, where trust was a liability, where every relationship carried political weight.
-The isolation that comes with that kind of existence is not the dramatic, cinematic loneliness of someone pining for love.
-It's something more grinding — the inability to be fully known by anyone, because being known carries risk.
+The isolation that came with palace life was very real.
+Jeongjo lived in a place where trust was dangerous and every relationship had political meaning.

 Deok-im, in this context, represented something specific that Jeongjo couldn't find anywhere else.
 She didn't want his throne.
 She didn't want to leverage her access to him for political advantage.
 She wasn't trying to position herself or her family.
-She was, by all accounts, simply herself — and in a world where everyone around the King wanted something from him, a person who genuinely didn't was extraordinarily rare.
+She was, by all accounts, simply herself — and in a world where everyone around the King wanted something from him, someone who truly wanted nothing from him was rare.

 When she died, what he lost wasn't simply a companion.
 He lost the only space in his life where he had been simply a person.
 His later years were marked by increasing withdrawal and isolation.
 The Oejebimun reads, in this light, not just as a love letter but as a document of a man who never really recovered.